G.A.S.P!! Fighters' NEXTream: Development

 The game was first unveiled at the September 1997 Tokyo Game Show.

 Initially the game was to be released under the title G.A.S.P.!!: Fighters' NEXTream in all regions, but in early 1998 Konami decided to rename it Deadly Arts for the North American release.

 Reception

 The game received unfavorable reviews according to the review aggregation website GameRankings.
 Matt Casamassina of IGN noted the "stale, sub-first-generation graphics, terrible control and detestable framerates."
 Jeff Gerstmann, writing for GameSpot, was similarly critical, concluding that the game was too basic and uninteresting.
 Next Generation said that the game was "not only a crappy fighting game but a sad excuse for a game in general.
 Bad graphics, bad control, and utterly generic designs all add up to an experience you'll want to miss at all costs."
 In Japan, Famitsu gave it a score of 19 out of 40.
+GamePro said that the game was "more dud-ly than deadly, and that's a shame because the only other new fighting game this season for N64 owners is Mortal Kombat 4."